shadowofhobbit/Albums/README.md

-A simple Android app that displays albums from the iTunes API
+An Android app that displays albums from the iTunes API